smk762/mm2_history_generator/README.md

 ### To Use:
 - create a `.env` file, and add an entry called `SEED` for your seedphrase.
+Optionally, you can also add a numeric value with an entry called `MARGIN` to set a more profitable spread on orders (a value of 1 = 1% over CEX market price).
 - Run `./megabot.py configure` to create the `MM2.json` and `userpass` files
 - Launch mm2 with `./start_mm2.sh`
 - Run `./megabot.py activate` to activate coins (e.g. to check balances) without creating orders (do before starting bot!)
 - Run `./megabot.py start_bot` to place orders at 1% under market for all pair combinations of coins with balance in your wallet.
+- Run `./megabot.py start_bot_without_zhtlc` to place orders at 1% under market for all pair combinations of coins with balance in your wallet except ZHTLC coins.
 - Run `./megabot.py balances` to view balances of coins with a balance.
 - Run `./megabot.py zhtlc_status` to activation status of ZHTLC coins.
 - Run `./megabot.py orders` to view currently placed orders (wait 5 min after starting bot so that these are populated)
+- Run `./megabot.py cancel_orders` to cancel all active orders.
 - Run `./megabot.py scalp` to buy from any orders in orderbook for pairs you have funds for in your wallet, where the sell price is under cex price.
+- Run `./megabot.py scalp_loop` to buy from any orders in orderbook for pairs you have funds for in your wallet, where the sell price is under cex price.
 This will run in a loop, so exit with `Ctl-C`
 - Stop the makerbot with `./megabot.py stop_bot`
 - Stop mm2 with `./stop_mm2.sh`
 - Cancel all existing orders with `./cancel_orders`